ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 First, install [MSYS](https://www.msys2.org/) as described on the page.
 DO NOT INSTALL INTO A FOLDER PATH WITH SPACES.

-After launching msys2, update by entering `pacman -Syuu` in the command prompt.
+After launching msys2 using a MinGW x64 shell (there should be a start menu entry), update by entering `pacman -Syuu` in the command prompt.
 Next, install the relevant dependencies by entering `pacman -S unzip mingw-w64-x86_64-gcc mingw-w64-x86_64-glew mingw-w64-x86_64-SDL2 git make python3 mingw-w64-x86_64-cmake`.
-SM64EX will link `jsoncpp` dynamic if installed.
-If not, it will compile and link statically.

 Continue to `Compiling`.